Literature Review Seminar

 Literature

-• Literature and complementary materials will be listed at the end of each lecture.
+• Literature and complementary materials are listed at the end of each lecture.

 • Reading of complementary materials depends on your interest and ambition.